Fatima Meer: Charity work

-On 1992,(2years before the first democratic election) Fatima Meer founded the Clare Estate Environment Group as a response to the needs of shack dwellers and rural migrants.
+In 1992,(2 years before the first democratic election) Fatima Meer founded the Clare Estate Environment Group as a response to the needs of shack dwellers and rural migrants.
 They have no right in urban areas and need clean water, sanitation and proper settlement.
-Khanyisa School Project was founded on 1993 as a preparatory school for underprivileged African children before they go to formal school.
+Khanyisa School Project was founded in 1993 as a preparatory school for underprivileged African children before they go to formal school.
 She was also founded Khanya Women's Skills Training Centre in 1996, which teach 150 Black women in pattern-cutting, sewing, adult literacy and business management.

 Personal life

 Fatima Meer married her first cousin in 1950, Ismail Meer.
 This was not uncommon in the Sunni Bhora community where she grew up.
-Ismail Meer was a prominent lawyer and apartheid activist.
+Ismail Meer was a prominent lawyer and anti-apartheid activist.
 He was an active member of the KwaZulu-Natal ANC provincial legislature.
 In the 1960s he was arrested and charged with treason, along with Nelson Mandela, and other activists.
-In 2000, Fatima Meer's son Rashid died in a car accident.
-She is survived by two daughters Shehnaaz, a Land Claims Court judge, and Shamin, a social science consultant.
+In 1995, Fatima Meer's son Rashid died in a car accident.
+She is survived by two daughters Shehnaz, a Land Claims Court judge, and Shamim, a social science consultant.